mapbender/mapbender-documentation/en/functions/basic/map.rst

 Configuration example
 =====================

-The map element has to be included into the content section:
+The map element has to be included into the Map area:

 .. image:: ../../../figures/add_content.png
      :scale: 80